owkin/FLamby/README.md

 python heterogeneity_plot.py
 ```
 - [Fed-Camelyon16](./flamby/datasets/fed_camelyon16/README.md)
-First concatenate as many matter image patches from Hospital 0 and Hospital 1 as can be fit in
+First concatenate as many 224x224 image patches extracted from regions on the slides containing matter from Hospital 0 and Hospital 1 (see what is done in the [tiling script](./flamby/datasets/fed_camelyon16/dataset_creation_scripts/tiling_slides.py) as can be fit in
 the RAM.
 Then compute both histograms **per-color-channel** using 256 equally sized bins with the `np.histogram`
 function with `density=True`.
 Then save the results as histogram_0.npy, histogram_1.npy and bins_0.npy